carvel-dev/carvel/site/content/kapp/docs/develop/config.md

   resourceMatchers:
   - apiVersionKindMatcher: {apiVersion: corp.com/v1, kind: Application}
 ```
-#### waitRules for Custom Resources

 Available in v0.48.0+.

 Provides a way to add `waitRules` for Custom Resources that don't have `conditions` field in their `status`.
 This allows users to configure arbitrary rules.
 For example [this](https://github.com/vmware-tanzu/carvel-kapp/blob/develop/test/e2e/custom_wait_rules_test.go#L79-L88) CR which has `currentState` field inside `status` we can define `waitRule` as shown below, `is_done(resource)` method signature and return type should always remain same while the method implementation can be changes as per the usecase.

 ```yaml
 waitRules: